 Studio photographers will appreciate that the Sony A7R III (unlike the X-T20) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X-T20 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the A7R III has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
+Both the X-T20 and the A7R III have been discontinued, but can regularly be found used on eBay.
+The X-T20 was replaced by the Fujifilm X-T100, while the A7R III was followed by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-T20 Manual (free pdf) or the online Sony A7R III Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-T20 and the Sony A7R III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.